The Built

 Attractive, beneficial birds that specialise

-in coast and rocky or mountain habitats, and do well
+in coastal, rocky or mountain habitats, and can do well

-in the built environment are Peregrine Falcons, Lesser Black-backed Gulls, Black Redstarts,
+in the built environment are Peregrine Falcons, some

 Wagtails, House Martins, House Sparrows and